 I was right out of college, and it was my first job for a big company.
-I was the newest, and youngest employee to our team.
-My task was to create a digital product that would be widely distributed nationally to government sales people I never met.
+I was the newest, and youngest employee on our team.
+My task was to create a digital course that would be widely distributed nationally to government salespeople I never met.
 The product would be an important tool used as part of their sales strategy.
-Their success, depended on my product.
+Their success depended on my product.

-The content was new to me, and I was FAR an expert on it.
-My product required the use use new tools and resources, many that I had never used before.
+The content was new to me, and I was FAR from an expert on it.
+My product required the use of new tools and resources, many that I had never used before.

 Everyone was watching me to see how I’d do.
 After all, I came to the company with a big referral from a well-known friend in the industry.